SAP-archive/teched2021-ANA260/exercises/Section 6 - Augmented Analytics: Smart Assist Features/README.md

 ![6-72](https://user-images.githubusercontent.com/92877810/138958460-73df95b9-8c47-40fd-a594-cc6c33fe8a17.png)

-🚩Here we can see that the tool has identified 10 things that influence Gross Margin the most.
-There is an informative summary on the right and you can scroll down to see more information charted for the top 3 key influencers.
+🚩Here we can see that the tool has identified 10 variables in the data that influence Gross Margin.
 Region has the greatest influence on Gross Margin.
 Scroll down to see more info.

 ![6-73](https://user-images.githubusercontent.com/92877810/138958461-2054ad0e-9fe9-47b0-b713-8a71a90affa8.png)